 In order to know which type of abortion you are eligible for, you should have an ultrasound exam to confirm viability and determine the gestational age of your pregnancy.
 This will determine the type and cost of your abortion.
-The Center for Life Choices does not benefit financially from any choice.
-We do not perform abortion or place children for adoption.
-We do provide valuable and important pre-termination information if you are considering abortion.
+The Center for Life Choices is committed to providing you with everything you need to make an informed choice.
+We believe women and men have a right to get accurate information from a resource that will not profit from choices they make.
+All our services are free and confidential.
+We do not provide or refer for abortions.
+We do not profit from any of your sexual health or pregnancy decisions.
 We inform, you decide.

 What are the most common types of abortions?